heraldapp/datadriventeam.org/content/docs/210-capture.md

 - Keeping the feedback associated with a customer has many benefits: it allows you to reach out to the customer should more details be needed, it allows you to inform them individually when you ship an enhancement, it allows you to analyze what problems impact what types of customers.
 We elaborate on these points in the rest of the document.

 {{< hint info >}}
-The key to being data-driven is to meticulously capture these customer insights.
+:point_right: The key to being data-driven is to meticulously capture these customer insights.
 Your team is already doing ~98% of the effort speaking with customers, adding the simple step of tagging insights, and getting them in one place will help your team be data-driven.
 {{< /hint >}}